Do you want content like this delivered to your inbox?

 OPTION 3: Consider a property in a neighboring suburb

-Another option for getting started in the real estate market is to broaden your search to include our suburban cities.
+Another option for getting started in the Austin real estate market is to broaden your search to include our suburban cities.
 Home prices are appreciating everywhere, the suburbs included.
 The difference is that these homes often start at a lower price point so that you may have greater luck finding something in your price point.
 Many of the suburbs also have newer home communities so you can find properties that have more upgrades than you might find for the same price within the City of Austin.

 You can do it!

 By being flexible in your home search it is possible to buy a home and keep your mortgage reasonable.
 Then after awhile you can turn that initial investment into the home you want.
 Just be patient.
-If you want more help on how to make your dream of owning a home an actual reality, please reach out.

 Paul Reddam, Associated Broker